MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - The `GasCoin` has special restrictions on being used by-value (moved).
 It can only be used by-value with the `TransferObjects` command.
 - Shared objects also have restrictions on being used by-value.
 These restrictions exist to ensure that at the end of the transaction the shared object is either still shared or has been deleted.
 A shared object cannot be unshared, i.e. having the owner changed, and it cannot be wrapped.
   - A shared object marked as not `mutable`, that is it was marked as being used read-only, cannot be used by value.
   - A shared object cannot be transferred or frozen.
-The command `TransferObjects` and the related Move functions will fail when used with a shared object.
+These checks are _not_ done dynamically however.
+Only at the end of the transaction.
+For example, `TransferObjects` will succeed if passed a shared object, but at the end of execution, the transaction will fail.
   - A shared object can be wrapped and can become a dynamic field transiently, but by the end of the transaction, it must be re-shared or deleted.
 - Pure values are not type checked until their usage.
   - When checking if a pure value has type `T`, it is checked whether `T` is a valid type for a pure value (see the list above).
 If it is, the bytes are then validated.